electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 $ ignite generate-component
 ```

 Fill out the information for your component.
-You can press enter for all the defaults, except for specifying a name for your component.
+You can press enter to select all the defaults, except for specifying a name for your component.

 For example:

 ![Hello Electrode Component](/images/component-dev-started.png)

-After the installation finished, your new Electrode component is ready!
+After the installation is complete, your new Electrode component is ready!

 ## Example and Preview

-Preview your component by using the demo-app.
-This is an electrode app which uses your newly created component:
+Preview your component using the demo-app.
+This is an Electrode app that uses your newly created component.

 ```bash
 $ cd <your-component>/demo-app
 $ clap dev
 ```

-When it's ready, you should see something like this in your terminal:
+When the component starts, you should see the status in your terminal:

 ![Electrode Component Sample](/images/dev-started.png)

-A webserver will be started on localhost:3000.
+A webserver will start on localhost:3000.
 Your new component will be used in `demo-app/src/client/components/home.jsx`.
-Now open [localhost:3000](http://localhost:3000/) in your browser to access the component.
+Now, open [localhost:3000](http://localhost:3000/) in your browser to access the component.

 ![Electrode Component Sample](/images/edit-me.png)

-## Further: Adding More Components to the Packages
+## Adding More Components to the Packages

-> Note: You can skip this section if you do not need extra components.
+> You can skip this section if you do not need extra components.

-There are two ways to add more components to your project: invoke ignite menu or specifying the task name.
+There are two ways to add more components to your project.
+You can use the Ignite menu or specify the task name.
-Please make sure you are under `packages` directory before you run the commands below:
+>Make sure you are under the `packages` directory before you run the following commands.

 -   Ignite Menu